 At various times in our lives all of us come to a fork in the road – that place where we need to make a decision about where we want to go for our future.
 Picking a career, choosing a spouse, or determining whether or not to have children are examples of these significant junctures.
+We all want to create a lifestyle of meaning, no matter where we are in that juncture.

 We think that choosing to retire early rather than working for a couple of more decades which is the conventional choice, is a personal decision not unlike the ones listed above.
 This change in your life direction has consequences – not only for you, but with your relationships.

 Recently we read that if you decide to retire early, the worst thing you could do is to surprise anyone invested in your current lifestyle.
-If you do rock the boat, trouble could follow as you are forcing these folks to question their own life’s path.
+If you do rock the boat, trouble could follow, as you are forcing these folks to question their own life’s path.

 In our particular case, we did upset the applecart, and apparently our decision to live a lifestyle of our choosing instead of fitting in with convention, challenged everyone we knew.
 What we considered to be a personal decision had the side effect of throwing everyone into unwanted self-reflection, and some felt threatened or were generally unhappy with our change.
+But we wanted to create a lifestyle of meaning in that decision-making process.

 Who would have known?